-- Shout-Out: Mr. Doctor's influences - from film, music, art, literature, and so on - are referenced repeatedly in the music, lyrics, and artwork of each album.
-He claims there are hundreds of such references - good luck finding them all!
+- Shout-Out: Mr. Doctor's influences referenced repeatedly in his art.
+He claims there are hundreds of such references — good luck finding them all!

 - Dies Irae is a tribute to 'George Harvey Bone,' a character from the movie Hangover Square whose music is supplied by the composer Bernard Herrmann.
 Mr. Doctor's first book was a thorough analysis of Herrmann and his music.

 - Snippets from various horror soundtracks are inserted in a few of the albums, usually in a manner that doesn't draw attention to them.
 The end of the famous Shower scene from Psycho appears in Sacrelegium.
-Dies Irae contains a few bars from The Man Who Laughs; Dies Irae's credits explicitly list a few of the other sources that Mr. Doctor drew from.
+Dies Irae contains a few bars from The Man Who Laughs, snippets of The Innocents and Night of the Hunter, and quotes Corman's The Masque of the Red Death; Dies Irae's credits explicitly list a few of the other sources that Mr. Doctor drew from.